Introducing The Series LLC Asset Protection Structure

 Unlike the series LLC, where your assets are spread out individually, a traditional LLC groups assets into one basket.
 While there are some legal benefits to a traditional LLC, it still leaves you vulnerable to attack.

-In any case, here’s what you should and shouldn’t do:
+In any case, here’s a short list of what you should and shouldn’t do.

 Individuals have the least protection of any entity.
 Maintaining ownership status as yourself is the worst possible scenario and leaves you open to the maximum level of risk.
 A simple mishap, such as someone slipping while on your property and being denied insurance coverage, could result in a devastating legal battle and even wipe out your life savings.